-Looking for low-cost, high-reliability, low-distortion DC-AC converters, the operation principles of the linefrequency commutated rectifiers [5-8] were considered for the inverse conversion.
-In those topologies different auxiliary circuits were added to the conventional diode bridge rectifier, improving the line current waveform in order to comply with the standard EN 61000-3-2.
-The auxiliary circuit can present different topologies and behaviors but all of them use a controlled switch plus passive filtering components (inductors and capacitors).
+Seeking for low-cost, high-reliability, low-distortion DC-AC converters, the operation principles of the line-frequency commutated rectifiers [5-7] were considered for the inverse conversion.
+In these topologies an auxiliary circuit is added to the conventional diode bridge rectifier, improving the line current waveform in order to comply with the standard EN 61000-3-2.
+The auxiliary circuit can present different topologies and behaviors but all of them use a controlled switch (generally an IGBT) plus passive filtering components (inductors and capacitors).

-The main advantages of this approach are: (1) negligible switching losses \rightarrow high efficiency; (2) negligible EMI; (3) the current injected into the grid presents low harmonic distortion and high Power Factor (PF).
+The main advantages of this approach are: (1) negligible switching losses \rightarrow high efficiency; (2) negligible EMI; (3) the current injected into the grid presents low harmonic distortion and high power factor; (4) higher reliability compared to PWM inverters (due to the simpler control circuitry).
 The proposed single-phase inverter is shown in Fig. 2.
 The source can be any kind of DC supply, as fuel cell, solar panel, batteries, etc., even if connected to the inverter DC side through a DC-DC converter.
-The auxiliary switch must present bi-directional voltage blocking and current conduction capabilities.
-It can be a TRIAC, making ease its command